 Undergraduate students in the aeronautics track of the Aerospace Engineering bachelor’s degree program participate in this competition as part of the two-semester spacecraft design class.

-Learn more about the Robotics Association on ERAU Campus Groups
+Learn more about the ASME club on ERAU Campus Groups.

-Learn more about the Robotics Association on ERAU Campus Groups
+Learn more about the BMES club on ERAU Campus Groups.

-Students in the student chapter of the IEEE participate in the IEEE Hardware competition and eXtreme Programming competition, in addition to developing articulating artificial limbs and novel antenna designs.
+Students in the student chapter of the Institute of Electrical and Electronic Engineers (IEEE) participate in the IEEE Hardware competition and eXtreme Programming competition, in addition to developing articulating artificial limbs and novel antenna designs.

-The Embry-Riddle chapter of SHPE is relatively new on campus and fills the parent organization’s mission of changing lives by empowering the Hispanic community to realize its fullest potential and to impact the world through STEM awareness, access, support, and development.
+The Embry-Riddle chapter of the Society of Hispanic Professional Engineers (SHPE) is relatively new on campus and fills the parent organization’s mission of changing lives by empowering the Hispanic community to realize its fullest potential and impact the world through STEM awareness, access, support and development.

 This student-led organization is dedicated to the equal opportunity of women in the engineering workplace and promoting the study of engineering.
 They focus largely on outreach to girls in the local community and additionally provide resources to the Women’s SAE Baja team.